monacca1/nuggit/README.md

                 1       4
                 Entering 'fsw_core/apps/appy'
                 0       0

-### nuggit_fetch.pl
--fetches everything in the root and submodules recursively.
-- "git fetch": downloads commits, files, and refs from a remote repository to your local repository.
-- Fetching is what you do when you want to see what everyone else has been working on.

 ### nuggit_pull.pl
 - pull the checked out branch from origin for the root repository.
 Then foreach